Chiark-Collective/Pointcept/INSTALL.md

 # 3. Pointcept datasets

-If you want to run any testing or inference using the datasets used to train the pre-trained Pointcept models, a nonexhaustive selection is as follows:
+If you want to run any testing or inference with the datasets used to train the pre-trained Pointcept models, a nonexhaustive selection is as follows:

 ## S3DIS